-The history of our Society is closely tied to the history of the town of Wellesley, Massachusetts.
+The history of the Unitarian Universalist Society of Wellesley Hills is closely tied to the history of the town of Wellesley, Massachusetts.
 In fact, the town and Society share many of the same founders.
-Both the Society and the town were forming at a time, following the American Civil War, when independent thinkers were questioning many older institutions and conventional values.
+Both the Society and the town were forming at a time, following the American Civil War, when independent thinkers were questioning many older institutions and conventional values in American society.
 Over time, the town and the Unitarian Universalist Society of Wellesley Hills (UUSWH) have experienced change together, each experiencing periods of rapid and even burdensome growth in numbers - both nearly doubled in size during the years following both World Wars - and also periods of decline and contraction.